We followed the money trail from one bag of weed.

 The taxes also pay for MRI scans in a basement lab at the University of Washington.
 Research participants lie in the scanner, sniffing simulated weed smells while pictures of their brain are taken.

 Professor Natalia Kleinhans uses brain scans to research addiction.
-She says it’s a way to break new ground and learn more about drug cravings and relapse.
+She said it’s a way to break new ground and learn more about drug cravings and relapse.

 “If somebody has been trying to stop using marijuana and they walk by and they smell it, they’ll start to crave marijuana, and addictions researchers think that this is one of the biggest, most critical symptoms that contributes to relapse,” Kleinhans said.